Charitable Giving: Creating your personalized strategy

 How we can help

 For more information on the tax implications of charitable giving, reach out to your Edward Jones advisor for the full report, "Charitable giving: Creating your personalized strategy."
 Your financial advisor can help you think through charitable giving goals, potential tax implications, and tradeoffs to create a financial strategy for your unique needs.
-And if you want to read more about specific financial vehicles for charitable giving, you can read our report on strategies to fit your unique charitable giving needs or view our webinar, “Charitable Giving: Structuring Your Strategy to Meet Your Goals”.
+And if you want to learn more about specific financial vehicles for charitable giving, you can read our report on strategies to fit your unique charitable giving needs or view our webinar, “Charitable Giving: Structuring Your Strategy to Meet Your Goals”.

-Estate Planning and charitable giving
+Estate planning and charitable giving

 Giving to charity at the time of your passing (also referred to as testamentary giving) allows you to maintain control of the assets during your life, should you need them.
 Your estate is eligible for an unlimited charitable tax deduction, so giving can reduce your heirs' estate tax liability.

-Using your will
+Using your will or revocable trust

 Naming a non-profit as a beneficiary